Feeling Overwhelmed With A Fussy Infant?

 It’s all too common for breastfeeding moms to question themselves first when baby is crying a lot and wonder whether baby is getting enough milk.
 Most newborns eat every few hours round-the-clock and some babies become inconsolable when hunger strikes.
-If you are nursing or bottle-feeding regularly, chances are your baby is getting plenty to eat.
+If you are feeding your baby regularly, chances are he or she is getting plenty to eat.
 To be sure, watch for these signs.
 Try to remember, not all crying is related to breastfeeding or hunger.

 There are many reasons why your baby may be crying.
 They may be wet, too cold or too warm, over-stimulated, bored, tired, anxious, insecure, hungry, gassy, want to be held – the list goes on.
 Crying is the way babies capture your attention and communicate their needs.
 But even armed with this knowledge, any new parent may need some relief to stay sane.

 When your baby won’t stop crying or won’t respond to you, it’s natural to feel frustrated, tired, overwhelmed, and even sad or angry.
 It’s important to take care of yourself in these situations.
 It may seem impossible at the time, but try these tips for making it through a rough patch:

 - Ask yourself what your baby needs.
 Typically, a baby will continue to cry until you respond to their needs.
 Go through a checklist of what baby might need – are they tired?
 Wet?
 Is there too much noise or activity going on for their little senses?
 Are they sick?
 Or do they just want to be held and bounced up and down?
 Chances are, your baby will respond to what they need by calming down.
 If not, check out some tips for calming a baby with colic.